 Each year there are new obstacles and challenges which can be very difficult as the kids are adjusting to new teachers and for some a new school.
 Many students make great progress only to regress during the summer months.
 Sometimes a new year means a few steps backwards before you get going again in the right direction.
 Just remember, it takes a lot of love and patience!
 The rewards will come, a step at a time.
 It may seem small at the time, but you will remember every moment.
 Those little steps are precious!
-It is helpful to write down these accomplishments in a journal.
+It is helpful to keep a journal.
 When you are at a standstill and feel discouraged, you will have something to look back on to see your progress even if it seems like baby steps.
 In your heart you know this is a great accomplishment for your child.
 No matter how many tears you have shed just remember your child will be successful.

 Many families cope with inappropriate educational programs for their children, inflexible school personnel, and the accompanying stress and frustration.
-Most parents express angry and frustration.
-Parents, teachers, counselors and therapist should strive to develop an individual plan that fits your child’s needs.
+Most parents express anger and frustration.
+Parents, teachers, counselors and therapists should strive to develop an individual plan that fits your child’s needs.
 Share experiences and strategies that have worked so others may benefit from the knowledge and heartache.
 The best strategies are those where everyone works together.
 Develop an individual treatment plan for your child and most importantly, be consistent.
 The treatment program you devise for the children can be adjusted to use shorter or similar versions at home to encourage the child to speak to others.
 It may seem you are making slow progress but remember to stick with it!
-Parents can prepare a short letter for substitute teachers, describing your child’s behavior and how to handle it.
+Parents can prepare a short letter for substitute teachers, describing their child’s behavior and how to handle it.
 You can request that teachers keep the letter available for substitutes.
 This should avoid additional anxiety for your child when a new teacher is present.